radius-project/blog/radblog/content/posts/2024/radius-dapr/index.md

 }
 ```

-  1)To add the sidecar to this container, you add an extension of kind ‘daprSidecar.’
-This enables Dapr within this container.
+To add the sidecar to this container, you add an extension of kind `daprSidecar`.
+This enables Dapr within this container:

  ```
  resource demo 'Applications.Core/containers@2023-10-01-preview' = {